magi42/libinanna/README.md

 ## Projects

-Under the `extras`, there are applications using the library.
+Under the `projects`, there are applications using the library.

 * `prediction` for making time series predictions